 The Authority's Legal and Enterprise Risk Management function consists of Legal Operations, Internal Audit, Compliance and Information Security and Privacy.
 The Authority embraces the Three Lines of Defense Model to enterprise risk management, in which senior management and the Board look to (a) operating management, (b) the risk and compliance functions and (c) internal audit testing to appropriately manage risk.
-The Enterprise Risk Management (ERM) function includes the Board and an Enterprise Risk Management Committee including the executive officers, Directors of Information Technology, Research and Strategy, Marketing and Community Relations and Human Resources, Management techniques utilized include annual risk assessments with periodic updates, periodic review of governance around risk and opportunity, information technology and strategic projects, establishment of appropriate policies and procedures, business continuity planning and testing and insurance coverage as appropriate.
+The Enterprise Risk Management function includes the Board and an Enterprise Risk Management Committee including the executive officers, Directors of Information Technology, Research and Strategy, Marketing and Community Relations and Human Resources, Managers of Audit, Compliance and Information Security, the Authority's Privacy Officer and other staff as necessary or appropriate.
+Risk management techniques utilized include annual risk assessments with periodic updates, periodic review of governance around risk and opportunity, information technology and strategic projects, establishment of appropriate policies and procedures, business continuity planning and testing and insurance coverage as appropriate.
 The Authority presently maintains commercial general and premises liability, business automobile liability, property, mortgage protection, worker's compensation, crime, cyber and public entity and official's liability coverages.
-Settled claims did not exceed insurance coverage in the past three years.
+Settled claims did not exceed insurance coverage during the reporting period.